 Employee contribution rates are set in state statute, Texas Government Code 825.402.
 Senate Bill 1458 of the 83rd Texas Legislature amended Texas Government Code 825.402 for member contributions and established employee contribution rates for fiscal years 2014 thru 2017.
-The 84th Texas Legislature, General Appropriations Act (GAA) established the employer contribution rates for fiscal years 2016 and 2017.
-The 85th Texas Legislature, GAA established the employer contribution rates for fiscal years 2017 and 2018.
+The 85th Texas Legislature, General Appropriations Act (GAA) affirmed that the employer contribution rates for fiscal years 2018 and 2019 would remain the same.